SUSE/ha-sap-terraform-deployments/libvirt/terraform/doc/monitoring.md

 # Monitoring deploymenet for SHAP:

-## Rationale:

-The monitoring module will deploy and install all tool necessary to monitor your SHAP stack. (grafana dashboard etc).
+The monitoring module will deploy and install all tool necessary to monitor your SHAP stack. (grafana, prometheus).

-By design you should have a 3 host where you assign it the role of "monitoring".

-## Design:
+The monitor module will need an extra VM.
+The packages are the same from Uyuny/Suse manager so we use the same pkg repository.

-The monitoring module follow the same pattern by other modules presents, but it require less.
+The terraform module follow the same conventions as other modules

-# Specification:

-TODO

 # Examples: